Russia–Ukraine relations: 2000s

 Although disputes existed prior to the 2004 Ukrainian presidential election, including speculation about the accidental shooting down of a Russian airliner by the Ukrainian military and the controversy over Tuzla Island, relations with Russia under the latter years of Leonid Kuchma's term improved.
 In 2002, the Russian Government participated in financing the construction of the Khmelnytskyi and the Rivne Nuclear Power Plants.
 In January 2003 both countries signed a treaty over the definition of the land border between them.
 In December 2003, Russia secured cooperation agreement over the Kerch Strait.
-In 2003, Russia attempted to integrate Ukraine into a new Russian-led Single Economic Space with Russia.
+In 2003, Russia attempted to integrate Ukraine into a new Russian-led Single Economic Space (also known as the Common Economic Zone Agreement) with Russia.
 However, with president Viktor Yushchenko in power, several problems resurfaced, including the Russia–Ukraine gas disputes due to Ukraine's growing cooperation with the EU and bid to join NATO.

 The overall perception of relations with Russia in Ukraine differs largely on regional factors.
 Many Russophone eastern and southern regions, which are also home to the majority of the Russian diaspora in Ukraine welcome closer relations with Russia.
-However further central and particularly western regions (who were never a part of Imperial Russia) of Ukraine show a less friendly attitude to the idea of a historic link to Russia and the Soviet Union in particular.
+However further central and particularly western regions of Ukraine show a less friendly attitude to the idea of a historic link to Russia and the Soviet Union in particular.